 Whatever platform you are on, Yelp, Twitter, Instagram, to WordPress, there is a certain amount of responsibility you need to have when yelping, tweeting, gramming, and blogging (especially at my 3rd grade level of writing ability).

-Yes, I am talking about Yelpers because, for some reason, Google Places ratings always seem to be a little higher with less whining(also, yes, I was a Yelper before blogging because it was the Tinder of its day for people who all love food).
+Yes, I am talking about Yelpers because, for some reason, Google Places ratings always seem to be a little higher with less whining.Also, yes, I was a Yelper before blogging because it was the Tinder of its day for people who love food.

 What You Don’t Know, Only Makes You a Total Dick To Most Business Owners/Sushi Chefs

 Of course, I am no expert myself, but I do try hard not to be that misinformed Yelper or blogger.
 Even though Yelp’s criteria of being “useful” is only 1 out of 3 of “useful, funny, and cool,” I do try harder for the sake of the businesses.
 I also hope you will do the same when you are searching for that “sushi bar near me,” and I hope you take these 8 points to mind when scrolling through the reviews.

 “Like, It Was Not Fresh Because It Did Not Melt in My Mouth”

 This has got to be the most commonly said thing in a Yelp review, and if you say it, don’t worry, you are here now, that is all in the past.

 Tender and soft sushi toppings is not because it is “fresh” bro/brah because most proteins benefit from aging/dry-aging (controlled decomposition).If you ever had any fish (except shellfish and hikarimono: sardines, anchovies, mackerel, etc.), chicken, or beef fresh, it is very chewy when freshly slaughtered.